WanderingSpaceThinker/nonexistence/_posts/2021-12-12-Emergent-Love.md

 I'd rather consider they generate a *mirror/negative* version of love that's akin to hate, a "love hatred" if you will, that can fluctuate in intensity with time and events.
 We do speak of the love-hate duality and of love-hate relationships after all.

+The silver lining is, hatred is less prevalent than its love counterpart.
+That isn't too surprising, you rarely harm someone you love on purpose, and if you do, you'll at least try to patch things up.
+This lead to more positive interactions in relationships, overall.

-Obviously, this hatred will create a strain on the relationship even before leading to drama.
+When unadressed, this hatred will create a strain on the relationship, even before leading to drama.
 In most cases, I'd expect it to simply trigger a loss of love by somehow weakening the love factor.
 Not directly by itself, it might just make us reconsider the relationship and sever the ties as some kind of self-protecting mechanism.

-The silver lining is, it's generally less prevalent than its love counterpart.
-That isn't too surprising, you rarely harm someone you love on purpose, and if you do, you'll at least try to patch things up.
-This lead to more positive interactions in the relationship overall.
+In that scenario, the expected outcome is a progressive dying of both feelings leading towards either a mutation from romantic to (most likely) platonic love, or even plain indifference.

 Alas, sometimes we just screw things up beyond a fixable state, we hit a major incompatibility wall, we aren't honest with ourselves or the other, and love grinds to a halt.
-This is part of life, we need to move on before the hatred corrupt us.
+This is part of life, we need to move on before the indifference numbs our skull, and the hatred corrupts our souls.

 Alright, I've been torturing my mind for too long with this subject, it's time to wrap things up.
 Suffice to say, all these ideas are not based on facts and only reflect my own opinion on the matter.

-I won't be surprised if you don't agree with me.
-Still, I believe my "forest of love" metaphor and my love factor hypothesis can help gain insight in the mess that's our loving hearts.
+I won't be surprised if you don't agree with me, it's perfectly fine.
+Still, I believe my "forest of love" metaphor and my love factor hypothesis might help you gain insight in the mess that's our loving hearts.

 ![gears]({{ site.baseurl }}{{ page.images[3].image_path }})
 <p class="legend">For myself, I (re)discovered that love is a beautiful yet excruciatingly complex topic</p>